 Du Maurier just has a way of writing that is so wonderful- it draws you in and yet there’s still a lot of beautiful description.
-I’m not overly-keen on books that have masses of description and flowery words, but I find that Du Maurier’s books combine great action and character development with amazing (usually Cornish) description!
-The way her words flow and are formed is also beautiful- she’s just got a beautiful way with words that I adore.
+I’m not keen on books that have masses of description and flowery words, but I find that Du Maurier’s books combine great action and character development with fantastic description.

 “We came to Manderley in early May, arriving, so Maxim said, with the first swallows and the bluebells.
 It would be the best moment, before the full flush of summer, and in the valley the azaleas would be prodigal of scent, and the blood-red rhododendrons in bloom.”